 - give the behaving spouse marital assets

-So as you can tell, there is absolutely no point in not abiding by the divorce decree.
+So, as you can tell, there is absolutely no point in not abiding by the divorce decree.
 It will only result in negative consequences for the party that is refusing the abide by the rules that the judge has set.
-If for whatever reason your ex-spouse still is not abiding by these rules, the can be arrested and put in jail.
+If for whatever reason your ex-spouse still is not abiding by these rules, they can be arrested and put in jail.

 *note* – a judge may decide to arrest the failing party before performing any of the above actions.